ianb/silverlining/silverlining/init-files/README.txt

-Hello, and welcome to your new TOPP Cloud layout.
+Hello, and welcome to your new Silver Lining layout.

 Note that new packages will be installed in lib/python (*not* lib/python2.6).
 Only the "basic" packages (pip, setuptools) will be